Frequently Asked Questions about our Learn to Swim Swimming lessons (refer also to Downloads or email us at: firstname.lastname@example.org)

 5. We are going on holiday, can my child have a make up lesson?

 We do not and cannot provide catch-up lessons for swimmers who choose to do other activities at their lesson time.
 We will however consider a credit missed through medical reasons; if three or more consecutive lessons are missed.
 A medical certificate is required.
 Credits are not transferable.
-Each swimmer is entitled to three weeks leave @ no charge.
-To activate this leave a leave form is required to be completed (two weeks notice must be given), available to download on this website or from reception.
+Each swimmer is entitled to two weeks leave at no charge.
+To activate this leave a leave form is required to be completed (four weeks notice must be given), available to download on this website or from reception.
 There is no charge for lessons during the close down period over Christmas and January each year.